 Dr Doug Rosendale is the Chief Science Officer at Anagenix Ltd. Doug is responsible for the science programmes supporting Anagenix products.
 He has over 20 years of postgraduate research, publishing and student supervisory experience in academia and industry.
 Doug holds a PhD in Engineering and Technology from Massey University and a Master of Science degree in Biological Sciences from The University of Auckland.

-Hamish leads the deer milk business within Pāmu which is looking to develop a high-value alternative dairy industry and product offerings.
+Hamish Glendinning leads the deer milk business within Pāmu which is looking to develop a high-value alternative dairy industry and product offerings.
 With Hamish’s leadership, Pāmu Deer Milk has become a world-first ingredient, showcasing groundbreaking innovation in the New Zealand food industry and is one of the examples of Pāmu’s innovation leadership and industry partnerships.
 Hamish sees enormous growth potential for targeted, high-value forms of functional dairy produced in a way that contributes positively to both the environment and people’s health and wellbeing.
 Pāmu is the brand name for Landcorp Farming Ltd, which strives to be a leader in New Zealand agriculture, carefully creating natural products of high quality.

 Dr Jennifer Miles-Chan

-Dr Miles-Chan is a Director of the Human Nutrition Unit and Senior Lecturer in the School of Biological Sciences at the University of Auckland, and principal investigator of the Metabolic Health programme.
+Dr Jennifer Miles-Chan is a Director of the Human Nutrition Unit and Associate Professor in the School of Biological Sciences at the University of Auckland, and principal investigator of the Metabolic Health programme.
 Jennifer’s research focuses on inter-individual variability in nutritional energetics and the regulation of body composition and metabolism – in essence, trying to work out why some of us are more susceptible to obesity and metabolic disease than others, and how we might be able to tailor prevention and treatment strategies accordingly.

 Professor Jeremy Krebs

-Professor Krebs is an Endocrinologist with a particular interest in obesity and diabetes.
+Professor Jeremy Krebs is an Endocrinologist with a particular interest in obesity and diabetes.
 He trained in Endocrinology at Wellington Hospital in New Zealand and then did his doctorate with the Medical Research Council – Human Nutrition Research unit in Cambridge England.
 His thesis was on the impact of dietary factors on obesity and insulin resistance.
 Prof Krebs returned to New Zealand in 2002 to take up a consultant Endocrinology post at Wellington Hospital, where he was Clinical Leader of Endocrinology and Diabetes from 2007 to 2017.
 He is a past President of NZSSD.
 He is a Professor of Medicine with the University of Otago, and previously the Director of the Clinical Research Diploma at Victoria University.
-As well as clinical and teaching activities, Prof Krebs leads a research group across the DHB and the University in the area of obesity and diabetes, with a focus on nutritional aspects, and diabetes service delivery.
+As well as clinical and teaching activities, Professor Krebs leads a research group across the DHB and the University in the area of obesity and diabetes, with a focus on nutritional aspects, and diabetes service delivery.
 He has a wide range of collaborations across disciplines and institutions.
 These include working with basic scientists in genetics and immunology and with academic nutritionists.
-Prof Krebs is a member of the science leadership team of the Healthier Lives National Science Challenge and a leadership role in projects in the High-Value Nutrition National Science Challenge.
+Professor Krebs is a member of the science leadership team of the Healthier Lives National Science Challenge and has a leadership role in projects in the High-Value Nutrition National Science Challenge.